Venezuelans press for elections as anti-Maduro protests enter fourth week

 President Nicolas Maduro’s socialist government accuses foes of seeking a violent coup with U.S. connivance, while the opposition says he is a dictator repressing peaceful protest.

 The opposition’s main demands are for elections, the release of jailed activists and autonomy for the opposition-led congress.
-But protests are also fueled by the crippling economic crisis in the oil-rich South American nation of 30 million people.
+But protests are also fueled by the crippling economic crisis in the oil-rich nation of 30 million people.

 “I have an empty stomach because I can’t find food,” said Jeannette Canozo, a 66-year-old homemaker, who said police used rubber bullets against protesters blocking a Caracas avenue with trash and bathtubs in the early morning.